gumieri/sophia/README.md

 So I decided to make a way to organize my files (why only books?) in the same way who Git track files.
 Of course not controlling versions, git already does this very well.
-Sophia consists in add files to an index and mark them with tags for when you request to the lovely librarian Sophia for 'medieval fantasy books", she can give you a list of your catalog and it is easy to identify where these files are.
+Sophia consists in add files to an index and mark them with tags for when you request to the lovely librarian Sophia for "medieval fantasy books", she can give you a list of your catalog and it is easy to identify where these files are.